wagtail/wagtail/docs/advanced_topics/embeds.rst

         }
     ]

+.. topic:: How Wagtail uses multiple finders

+    If multiple providers can handle a URL (for example, a YouTube video was requested using the configuration above), the topmost finder is chosen to perform the request.

+    Wagtail will not try to run any other finder, even if the chosen one didn't return an embed.

 .. _Embedly:

 Embed.ly
 --------

-`Embed.ly <https://embed.ly>`_ is a paid-for service that provides embeds for many places that have not implemented the oEmbed protocol.
+`Embed.ly <https://embed.ly>`_ is a paid-for service that can also provide embeds for sites that do not implement the oEmbed protocol.

-They also provide a couple of helpful features such as giving embeds a consistent look and providing a common video playback API which is useful if your site allows videos to be hosted with different providers and you need to implement custom controls for them.
+They also provide some helpful features such as giving embeds a consistent look and a common video playback API which is useful if your site allows videos to be hosted on different providers and you need to implement custom controls for them.

-To configure it, add an embed finder to your ``WAGTAILEMBEDS_FINDERS`` setting that uses the ``wagtail.wagtailembeds.finders.oembed`` class and pass your key as an option:
+Wagtail has built in support for fetching embeds from Embed.ly.
+To use it, add an embed finder to your ``WAGTAILEMBEDS_FINDERS`` setting that uses the ``wagtail.wagtailembeds.finders.oembed`` class and pass it your API key:

 .. code-block:: python